-In the tool bar or in the context menu of the Functions node, select the New function command.
+In the toolbar or in the context menu of the Functions node, select New function.
 The dialog to select a function is opened.

-- 2. Navigate to node Network - 3.
+- 2. Navigate to the node Network. - 3.
 Select the Redundancy switch.

-The dialog to configure redundancy switching (on page 131) is opened. - 4.
+The dialog to configure redundancy switching (on page 145) is opened. - 4.
 Configure the behavior of redundancy switching. - 5.
 Name the function in the Name property.